Darth Vader and the Virtual Meeting

 Maybe everyone in on the virtual meeting is in the same city but different buildings, or maybe they’re in difference cities (or even on different continents!).
 The great thing about the internet is that it doesn’t matter where you are.
 You can schedule a teleconference with anyone, anywhere to communicate “virtually” face-to-face, as long as there’s a computer or mobile device with an internet connection around.

 Whether your organization is large or small, or if you sell a product or a service, you can and should be holding virtual meetings in business whenever possible.

 That’s not to say every meeting should be a teleconference; there’s still plenty a true face-to-face conversation can achieve that can’t be replicated with a webcam.
 But if all you really need to do is check in with your staff or a colleague to review a task or get an update on a special project, a virtual meeting is all that’s necessary.

 Virtual meetings in business are especially beneficial for companies that don’t have enough space to hold large gatherings of people.

 Rather than trying to cram 50 people into a small conference room or pay to rent a suitable space, you can set up a teleconference instead.
 Everyone connects to the internet, navigates to a webpage, and enters login credentials to be a part of the meeting.

 The same holds true for training events, seminars and workshops.
 Many virtual meeting platforms allow you to record the meeting, too.
 This can be particularly helpful when someone on your team is sick or otherwise can’t make the teleconference in real time.

 Don’t worry about needing high-priced video conferencing software, either.
 Even the smallest business can hold virtual meetings for free.
 All you need to do is familiarize yourself with how to set up a meeting and invite people to join in.
-If you don’t have any experience with virtual meetings, here are a few no-cost options to check out:
+If you don’t have any experience with virtual meetings in business, here are a few no-cost options to check out: